RonNewcomb/prolog.js/README.md

 So I/O doesn't happen until the `commit` operator is passed, at which point all I/O is flushed.

 But what if the input is needed before the next commit?
 Well, if the input operation doesn't require any bound input vars or if those vars cannot be unbound then the input can happen immediately and self-cache.
 The next commit clears its cache.

-## You Are Not Your Name

-Variables are immutable but sometimes may not seem to be because the value of `the capacity` at the beginning of the function won't match its value at the end.
-The reason for that is that a variable has an existence separate from its name. `The capacity` at the end of the function isn't the same variable as `the capacity` at the end, it's the same _name_ on a different _variable_.
-The old immutable variable is still in scope, but bound to another name, `the capacity before processing`.

-Alternately, if a parameter-variable's name has the word `being` in it, it is a name _being_ continually re-bound.

-## Relative Clauses Invoke Functions and Search Structs

-Functions can be invoked with a relative clause of the form `the (type) which`.
-So for the relation `give a car to a person` we can use it like `the person which was given (the car) to` to return a person, while `the car which was given to (the person)` returns the appropriate car.
-The relative clause syntax allows asking for any single parameter as output when supplying the other parameters with input.

-It resembles a typical query of SQL or Prolog.
-And similar to both, the syntax can return a list rather than just the first value by prepending `each`, `every`, or `all the`.
-Otherwise, relative clauses assume there is only one value to return for a given set of inputs.

-## Multiple Return Values Can Be "Gone Gotten"

-A function can define a new local var which names an intermediate result.
-The caller can "go get" this value, giving us return values that weren't explicitly passed in or out.
-The name of the gotten value is similar to its name inside the function, but without the continuous tense.
-So if the full name of the variable inside the callee was `the money being traded away`, it's known to the caller as `the money traded away`.
-The usual way of getting a return value is still the relative clause, but for cases where it can't be used this is the way to go.

-The syntactic structure `before <verb>ing` refers to a variable's value as it was just before that (most recently) mentioned verb.
-So in the above example, we might want to say we started with `the money before trading`.
-Typically, it is assumed that any or all arguments to a function were changed, so the `before <verb>ing` syntax allows access to the immutable inputs.

 ## Compilation: Trying To Render Rules Redundant